Comparisons

 "I want to track sleep and recovery without ongoing costs."

-Winner: Ultrahuman Ring AIR Zero subscription provides all features indefinitely.
+Winner: Ultrahuman Ring AIR Zero subscription provides all core features indefinitely.
 The sleep and recovery data quality is competitive with Oura.

 "I want the most research-validated ring on the market."